Newspaper access policy

 The newspaper access policy outlines which newspapers are available and how they can be accessed.

-Current newspapers are available for reading in the Family History & Newspaper Room.
-Printed copies of the Melbourne daily newspapers, The Age and The Herald-Sun are freely available in the Library until microfilms of these newspapers have been received (usually within three months of publication).
+Current newspapers are available for reading in the Herald and Weekly Times Newspapers Reading Room.
+Printed copies of the Melbourne daily newspapers, The Age and The Herald-Sun are freely available in the Library until microfilms or digital files of these newspapers have been received (usually within three months of publication).

 When the Library receives only one copy of a Victorian newspaper, that copy is freely available for a minimum of three months from the date of receipt and thereafter becomes part of the archival collection.

-Interstate and overseas newspapers are freely available in the Family History & Newspaper Room for a minimum of three months after date of receipt and thereafter become part of the archival collection.
+Interstate and overseas newspapers are freely available in the Herald and Weekly Times Newspapers and Helen Macpherson Smith Trust Family History Reading Rooms for up to three months after date of receipt and thereafter become part of the archival collection.